redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 # ROSA with AWS API Gateway

 This article describe how to setup ROSA and AWS API Gateway using private APIs.
-The solution relieas upon SSL/TLS certificates for enabling end-to-end HTTPS and uses a split-horizon DNS approach to enable a single registered domain name to be used for both external and internal endpoints so as to minimise the total number of registered domains and certificates needed.
+The solution relieas upon SSL/TLS certificates for enabling end-to-end HTTPS and uses a split-horizon DNS approach to enable a single registered domain name to be used for both internal and external endpoints so as to minimise the total number of domains and certificates needed.

 A diagram of the solution architecture showing all of the major components and flows is presented.

 <img src="https://github.com/redhat-apac-stp/rosa-with-aws-api-gateway/blob/main/ROSA%20with%20AWS%20API%20Gateway.jpeg" alt="ROSA with AWS API Gateway" width="970" height="660">

 ROSA can be deployed as either a public or private cluster and the instructions will work in either case.
-The diagram above depicts a private ROSA cluster deployed in STS mode as per the instructions here:
+The diagram above depicts a private ROSA cluster deployed in STS mode as per the following set of instructions:

 https://mobb.ninja/docs/rosa/sts/

+Post-installation of ROSA install the following set of operators from OperatorHub in the OpenShift web console:

+	NGINX Ingress Operator v0.4.0
+	Cert-Manager v1.5.4
+	Web Terminal v1.3.0

+All operators are installed in the openshift-operators namespace as per default.

+The next step require a registered a domain name that will be used for accessing both internal and external endpoints.
+The domain names used in these instructions are example.com (base domain) and \*.example.com (wilcard domain).
+Change these to a domain that is registered to you.

+Create a public hosted zone in Route 53 with your registered domain name and update your DNS registrar to resolve queries to the name servers that Route 53 has allocated.
+Note down the hosted zone ID for use later.

+Create a private hosted zone in Route 53 with the same domain name and associate it with the VPC hosting ROSA.
+An additional A record will be added later to this zone aliasing the NLB endpoint fronting the NGINX ingress controller which will be created next.

+Create an NGINX ingress controller using the following custom resource in the openshift-operators namespace:

+	apiVersion: k8s.nginx.org/v1alpha1
+	kind: NginxIngressController
+	metadata:
+	  name: my-nginx-ingress-controller
+	spec:
+  	  type: deployment
+	  nginxPlus: false
+	  image:
+	    repository: nginx/nginx-ingress
+	    tag: edge-ubi
+	    pullPolicy: Always
+	  replicas: 1
+	  serviceType: NodePort

+Add the following annotations to the my-nginx-ingress-controller service:

+	annotations:
+	  service.beta.kubernetes.io/aws-load-balancer-type: "nlb"
+	  service.beta.kubernetes.io/aws-load-balancer-backend-protocol: "tcp"
+	  service.beta.kubernetes.io/aws-load-balancer-internal: "true"
+	  service.beta.kubernetes.io/aws-load-balancer-proxy-protocol: "*"

+Update the my-nginx-ingress-controller configuration so that it will trigger the creation of an NLB:

+	apiVersion: k8s.nginx.org/v1alpha1
+	kind: NginxIngressController
+	metadata:
+	  name: my-nginx-ingress-controller
+	spec:
+  	  type: deployment
+	  nginxPlus: false
+	  image:
+	    repository: nginx/nginx-ingress
+	    tag: edge-ubi
+	    pullPolicy: Always
+	  replicas: 1
+	  serviceType: LoadBalancer
+	  configMapData:
+	    proxy-protocol: "True"
+	    real-ip-header: "proxy_protocol"
+	    set-real-ip-from: "0.0.0.0/0"

+From the AWS web console modify the NLB that was created by enabling proxy protocol for both listeners (TCP:80 and TCP:443).

+Add an additional A record (\*.example.com) to the private hosted zone aliasing the NLB endpoint.

+In the next steps the echoserver application is deployed.
+Create a namespace for hosting this application.

+	oc new-project my-project

+Create a service account and associate it with the anyuid SCC policy (echoserver runs as user root):

+	oc create sa sa-with-anyuid -n my-project
+	oc adm policy add-scc-to-user anyuid -z sa-with-anyuid -n my-project

+Apply the application deployment:

+	apiVersion: apps/v1
+	kind: Deployment
+	metadata:
+	  name: echoserver
+	  namespace: my-project
+	spec:
+	  selector:
+	    matchLabels:
+	      app: echoserver
+	  replicas: 1
+	  template:
+	    metadata:
+	      labels:
+	        app: echoserver
+	    spec:
+	      serviceAccount: sa-with-anyuid
+	      serviceAccountName: sa-with-anyuid
+	      containers:
+	      - image: gcr.io/google_containers/echoserver:1.4
+	        imagePullPolicy: Always
+	        name: echoserver
+	        ports:
+	        - containerPort: 8080

+Apply the application service:

+	apiVersion: v1
+	kind: Service
+	metadata:
+	  name: echoserver
+	  namespace: my-project
+	spec:
+	  ports:
+	    - port: 80
+	      targetPort: 8080
+	      protocol: TCP
+	  type: ClusterIP
+	  selector:
+	    app: echoserver

+Create an ingress resource exposing an HTTP route with a fully-qualified domain name of echo.example.com:

+	apiVersion: networking.k8s.io/v1
+	kind: Ingress
+	metadata:
+	  name: echoserver
+	  namespace: my-project
+	spec:
+  	  ingressClassName: nginx
+  	  rules:
+  	  - host: echo.example.com
+	    http:
+	      paths:
+	      - backend:
+	          service:
+	            name: echoserver
+	            port:
+	              number: 80
+	        path: /
+	        pathType: Prefix

+Confirm all resources are up and ready:

+	oc get all,ingress -n my-project

+From the OpenShift web console select the run command icon to open a web terminal.
+Test access to the internal endpoint:

+	curl echo.example.com

+Assuming this worked the next steps are to generate a TLS certificate and configure an endpoing for HTTPS.
+To this end Cert-Manager will need to be able to provision a TXT record in the public hosted zone that LetsEncrypt can externally validate.